StackTraceYo/dagen/README.md

 # scrapeline

-An akka stream based application and in the future a library to help build web scraping pipelines
+An akka stream based application and in the future a library to help build web scraping/api pipelines

 This is also a nice simple use case of Akka-Streams